judeleonard/Analysis-of-online-retail-store-/README.md

 # Analysis-of-online-retail-store-
 The dataset is an online retail store that comprises of various orders placed by customers across Europe.
-Tableu was used to analyze this data to gain insight.
+Tableau was used to analyze this data to gain insight.

 # ![](https://github.com/judeleonard/Analysis-of-online-retail-store-/blob/main/asset/ezgif.com-video-to-gif.gif)